 You can create lookalike audiences from a couple of sources:

-To build a lookalike audience based on the contact list that you’ve extracted from your CRM, just go to your Campaign Manager, select the account name in which you will want to upload your list (in case you have various accounts), and go to Account Assets -> Matched Audiences, in the upper part of the screen:
+To build a lookalike audience based on the contact list that you’ve extracted from your CRM, go to your Campaign Manager.
+Then, select the account name in which you will want to upload your list, in case you have various accounts.
+After that, go to Account Assets -> Matched Audiences, in the upper part of the screen:

 In the upper right corner, click on Create Audience -> List Upload.